splunk/public-o11y-docs/data-visualization/use-time-range-selector.rst

    * - :strong:`Format`
      - :strong:`Description`

-   * - -XXm, -XXs
+   * - -XXm
      - For example, -15m which represents the previous 15 minutes.
 You can also use seconds (s), hours (h), and days (d).

-   * - -XXm-XXm
+   * - -XXm to -XXm
-     - For example, -15m-8m.
+     - For example, -15m to -8m.
 This allows you to specify that you want to see the data for the time range of 15 minutes ago to 8 minutes ago.
 Note: You can also select this time range as an absolute time.

 The Time Range selector shows your most recently used custom time range under the heading "Recent".